The Art and Science of Fundraising Videos: How Visual Video marketing Drives Action

 5. What should I do if my fundraising video goes wrong during a pitch?

-necessary perceptions About the Topic
+Pivotal Discoveries About the Topic

-what's next for Fundraising Videos
+What's next for Fundraising Videos